alas42/snowcrash/README.md

 Like in rootme or Tryhackme, the goal of this project is to introduce the student to the basics of cyber security.
 The student has to found a flag on its current level to access to the next one.

-Discovery of little tricks to found vunerabilities
+Discovery of little tricks to find vunerabilities
   - Exploiting programs that executes commands in a variety of ways (In C, Perl, Python)
   - Exploiting Cronjobs & CGI's flaws